 That won’t do it for everyone.
 We were a group of about a dozen and only about 50% of us were screaming in every house.
 Some people are just fearless I guess!
 But if you tend to spook easily, then yes, you’ll likely find Halloween Horror Nights pretty frightening.

 That said – it’s also fun!
-Much like watching a scary movie, the adrenaline rush and the feeling of “survival” at the end was a brilliant high.
+Much like watching a scary movie, the adrenaline rush and the feeling of “survival” at the end were a brilliant high.
 I’d shriek with fear one second, then burst out laughing the next.
 It was great!

 Is HHN suitable for kids?

 Universal Studios says Halloween Horror Nights is not recommended for children under 13 (see the full warning below).
-However, there’s no minimum age to attend and I saw a few surprisingly young kids wandering around.
+However, there’s no minimum age to attend, and I saw a few surprisingly young kids wandering around.

 Honestly, I think this would have been too much for me at 13.
 There’s no way I’d let my 13-year-old niece attend, let alone my younger nieces and nephews.
 They’d never sleep again!
 But you know your own kid, so if you think they can handle it, by all means bring them along.